Massachusetts

-Massachusetts (/ˌmæsəˈtʃuːsɪts/ /-zɪts/ MASS-ə-CHOO-sits-,_--zits; Muhsachuweesut /wam/), officially the Commonwealth of Massachusetts, (Note: Massachusetts is one of only four U.S. states to use the term "Commonwealth" in its official name, along with Kentucky, Virginia, and Pennsylvania.) is a state in the New England region of the Northeastern United States.
+Massachusetts (/mæsəˈtʃ(j)uːsɪts/ /-zɪts/ MASS-ə-CHOO-sits-,_--zits; Muhsachuweesut /wam/), officially the Commonwealth of Massachusetts, (Note: Massachusetts is one of only four U.S. states to use the term "Commonwealth" in its official name, along with Kentucky, Virginia, and Pennsylvania.) is a state in the New England region of the Northeastern United States.
 It borders the Atlantic Ocean and the Gulf of Maine to its east, Connecticut and Rhode Island to its south, New Hampshire and Vermont to its north, and New York to its west.
 Massachusetts is the seventh-smallest state by land area.
-With an estimated population of over 7.1 million, (Note: 2024 U.S. Census Bureau) it is the most populous state in New England, the 16th-most-populous in the United States, and the third-most densely populated U.S. state, after New Jersey and Rhode Island.
+With an estimated population of over 7.1 million, (Note: 2024 U.S. Census Bureau) it is the most populous state in New England (with nearly half of all New Englanders residing in Massachusetts), the 16th-most-populous in the United States, and the third-most densely populated U.S. state after New Jersey and Rhode Island.

 Massachusetts was a site of early English colonization.
 The Plymouth Colony was founded in 1620 by the Pilgrims of Mayflower.
 In 1630, the Massachusetts Bay Colony, taking its name from the Indigenous Massachusett people, also established settlements in Boston and Salem.
 In 1692, the town of Salem and surrounding areas experienced one of America's most infamous cases of mass hysteria, the Salem witch trials.
 The American Revolution originated in Massachusetts, with Boston becoming known as the "Cradle of Liberty" for its political agitation.
 In 1786, Shays' Rebellion, a populist revolt, influenced the United States Constitutional Convention.
 Originally dependent on agriculture, fishing, and trade, Massachusetts transformed into a manufacturing hub during the Industrial Revolution.
 Before the American Civil War, the state was a center for the abolitionist, temperance, and transcendentalist movements.
 During the 20th century, the state's economy shifted from manufacturing to services; in the 21st century, Massachusetts has become the global leader in biotechnology, and also excels in artificial intelligence, engineering, higher education, finance, and maritime trade.